CViniciusSDias/dependency-resolver/README.md

 # Dependency Resolver

-This is a simple Dependency Resolver for instantiating classes resolving their dependencies automagically.
+This is a simple Dependency Resolver to resolve classes dependencies and instantiate them automagically.

 ## Example
 ---